pelias/openaddresses/README.md

 ```

 ## Data Download
 Use the `imports.openaddresses.files` configuration option to limit the download to just the OpenAddresses files of interest.
+Refer to the [OpenAddresses data listing]( http://results.openaddresses.io/?runs=all#runs) for file names.

 ```bash
 npm run download